 Peter chose a handful of watercolour pencil colours, many of which matched the Polychromos pencils he will use later.
 The selection was...

 Using a sharp craft knife he scraped pigment from the pencil points onto a white palette and mixed a thin wash from each colour.

-The rule here is to use two thin coats of colour rather than one thick one, and then to build up layers of tint on to the drawn image.
-The first layers need only be general, but once they are dry you can go for more detail in the second set.
+The rule here is to use two thin coats of colour rather than one thick one, and then build up layers of dry colour on top with more specific tints.